Imaginous/Cowboy_Untamed/README.md

 - Press the "FLASH" button to store them in the flash memory of the motor controller.
 - Disconnect from the bike.

+#### Quick Launch Presets
+With this new feature (and second app icon) you can setup 3 presets (Slow, Normal, Fast) and quickly unlock your bike with one of these presets. just long press the *Cowboy Untamed Presets* app icon and select one of three presets.
+Selecting the app icon will unlock the bike with the last used preset.
+These presets are not stored in flash and will be resest after locking your bike.

+**Note:** do not use the *FLASH* button in the main app while a preset is active.
+This will store the preset settings in flash memory.

+As stated earlier I started made some discoveries how to make the bike peddle a little bit harder.
+Sometimes I find the default force a bit to low to my likings.
+With the *Quick Launch Presets* you can now alter the peddle torque to motor torque level.
+The *Peddle Max Torque* increases the overall force needed to power your Coboy.
+100% is default, lower values will make you sweat more.

+*Text under construction*

 ##### V1+ Headlight bug
 A bug on the V1+ is a non working headlight, the taillight still works.<br>Can it be fixed?
 With the Cowboy Untamed app you can reset your PCB.
 This will not reset any settings but only reboot the communications PCB.
 9 out of 10 times the headlight bug will be fixed (for a while).
 There is no fix from Cowboy yet.<br>Connect to your bike with the Cowboy Untamed app.
 Go to the *Expert Settings* and press the *Reset PCB* button.
 This will reboot the bike, shown by "running lights" on the main tube LEDs.